httpwg/wg-materials/ietf121/minutes.md

 Yaroslv Rosomakho: There is another significant challenge which is the question of trust between proxy and destination service.
 Very few destinations trust headers that proxies use to expose origin IP.
 We should discuss how intermediaries can sign those headers so that origin servers can trust it.

-Eric Kinnear: are we in place to have seperate signals for IP address and location?
+Eric Kinnear: are we in place to have separate signals for IP address and location?
 Today we have both.
-Can we make them seperate
+Can we make them separate?

 Piotr Sikora: as a server I cannot trust this. with MASQUE can this leak the IP address?how does this work with MASQUE?

-Ben Schwartz: The elehpant in the room is ma  proxy server operators that will customize your location header for a free.
+Ben Schwartz: The elephant in the room is ma  proxy server operators that will customize your location header for a free.
 Proxy operators come to IETF to bypass the geolocation database providers.

 Lucas Pardue: difficult to solve, but this is good to solve